ProteinDesignLab/protein_seq_des/README.md

 If you'd like to use the pre-trained models to run design, jump to [[this section]](#running-design)

 ## Generating data
+(Update Aug 2022, data is currently not available on GCP but will be made available again, free of charge, soon.
+The txt files that the model was trained on are available in the txt folder in this repo).
 Data is available [here](https://console.cloud.google.com/storage/browser/seq-des-data) on GCP.
 Note you will need to authenticate to access the data and link a billing account as well to pay for the download.

 If you'd like to generate the dataset or change the underlying data run the following commands.